anttikivi/unsung-anthem/docs/cpp_style_sheet.md

 ### Source Code Width

-You must make each line of code fit within 80 colums.
+You must make each line of code fit within 80 columns.

 ## Styling